HwWobbe/Wip-Main/README.md

   - testing 3 X theSum of lower values - as a shading test
     - observe when the next shading drop happens to determine the lower limit
       - this may be based on a comparison of the shadings given current vision issues
+        - progress may be even slower during the recovery period of a month
 - consider https://github.com/features/copilot/extensions

 ## 2024-11: